mahmoudimus/ac/docs/public/concepts/cloud-development.md

 	Only Atlassian can access sysadmin-level functionality.

-Your add-on automatically creats an add-on user in cloud instances.
+Your add-on is automatically granted a new add-on user in cloud instances.
 These "users" appear in the user management portal, but don't count against actual user licenses.
 This user profile is assigned to two groups by default: _atlassian-addons_ and _product-users_ (like _jira-users_ or _confluence-users_).
 Customers should **not** remove add-on users from these groups.